NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/gateway-logs/manage-pii.md

 # Gateway logs and PII

-Cloudflare Gateway gives you multiple ways to safely handle your employees’ personally identifiable information (PII).
+Khulnasoft Gateway gives you multiple ways to safely handle your employees’ personally identifiable information (PII).
 You can choose to exclude PII from activity logging, or you can choose to redact PII from everyone except for designated administrators.

 ## Types of PII

-Cloudflare Gateway can log the following types of PII:
+Khulnasoft Gateway can log the following types of PII:

 - Source IP
 - User email